yifanzhu1592/Trinity-Programming-Project/README.md

 # Trinity-Programming-Project
-This repository contains programs I write in the course "Programming Project" at Trinity College Dublin
+This repository contains programs I wrote in the course "Programming Project" at Trinity College Dublin

+I had this module in Hillary Term, Junior Fresh Year (Semester 2 in Year 1)